Large genus bounds for the distribution of triangulated surfaces in moduli space: Approximating triangulated surfaces with bounded degree triangulations

 \begin{lemma} Suppose $v\in V(S_2)$ is the center of a copy of $TH_d$.
 Given $S_2$ and $v$, there are at most two possible choices for $d$. \end{lemma}

 \begin{proof} Suppose that $TH_{d}$, $TH_{d'}$ and $TH_{d''}$, with $d<d'<d''$ are all contained in $S_2$ and centered at $v$.
 By construction of $S_2$, all the boundary vertices of the closed star of $TH_d$ have degree $6$ in $S_2$.
 (This is true because $S_1$ is the rescaled $4$-subdivision of $S$, and to construct $S_2$ from $S_1$ we only replace stars of vertices of degree $d\geq 8$ by copies of $TH_d$.)
-Since $TH_{d'}$ and $TH_{d''}$ are also subsets of $S_2$ centered at $v$ and $d<d'<d''$, by \cref{successive closed stars} we must have that the closed star of $TH_d$ in $S_2$ is contained in the interior of $TH_{d''}$ (meaning boundary vertices of the closed start of $TH_d$ are interior vertices of $TH_{d''}$), but this is a contradiction to \cref{degrees of TH_d vertices}. \end{proof}
+Since $TH_{d'}$ and $TH_{d''}$ are also subsets of $S_2$ centered at $v$ and $d<d'<d''$, by \cref{successive closed stars} we must have that the closed star of $TH_d$ in $S_2$ is contained in the interior of $TH_{d''}$.
+In other words, boundary vertices of the closed start of $TH_d$ are interior vertices of $TH_{d''}$.
+This contradicts \cref{degrees of TH_d vertices}. \end{proof}

+We continue with the proof of \cref{bounded degree surface}.
 Given a set of centers, by \cref{two choices for d} there are at most $C^{|V_{\neq 6}(B(S))|}$ possibilities for the choice of triangulated hyperbolic disks $TH_d$ centered at these centers.
 Once these disks are chosen, there is a unique choice of replacement ($TD_d$) for each triangulated hyperbolic disk, hence $S_1$ may be reconstructed.
-Finally, given $S_1$, $S$ can be recovered by choosing a vertex of $S_1$ with degree strictly greater than $6$ (which must exist by Euler characteristic considerations), which must also be a vertex of $S$, and inductively reconstructing $S$ starting from the chosen vertex.
+Finally, given $S_1$, $S$ can be recovered by choosing a vertex of $S_1$ with degree strictly greater than $6$, which must also be a vertex of $S$, and inductively reconstructing $S$ starting from this vertex.
 Thus, given $B(S)$, there are at most $C^{|V_{\neq 6}(B(S))|}$ possibilities for $S$.
 This shows condition 5 in the statement of \cref{bounded degree surface}. \end{proof}